 Our pupils will encounter rules and laws throughout their entire lives.
 We want our pupils to understand that whether these laws govern the class, the school, the neighborhood or the country, they are set for good reasons and must be adhered to.

 This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
 The involvement of our pupils in the creation of the school rules helps them to understand the reasons behind the rules and the consequences if they are broken.

 Throughout the year we welcome visits from members of the wider community including police, the fire brigade and many more.
 We believe that clear explanations and real life stories emphasize the importance of the rule of law for our pupils.
 Also, during Religious Education, when rules for particular faiths are thought about and during other school subjects, where there is respect and appreciation for different rules – in a sports lesson, for example.

 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our young pupils to make choices safely; for example:

 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety and PSHE lessons.

 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in PSHE.
-Members of different faiths or religions, and those who speak languages other than English, are encouraged to share their knowledge to enhance learning within classes and the school.
+Members of different faiths or religions, and those who speak languages other than English, are encouraged to share their knowledge to enhance learning within classes and the academy.